sandeepse3/CodeInspires/README.md

 ```

 #### case
-<br> Can use shell’s pattern matching
+Can use shell’s pattern matching
 <br> e.g.:
 ```
 case $1 in